Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Real-time STL semantics and tube-based temporal logic tree

 Based on Theorem \ref{thm1}, Algorithm 1 is designed for the construction of tTLT $\mathcal{T}_\varphi$.
-It takes the syntax tree\footnote{A syntax tree is a tree representation of the syntactic structure of the source code \cite{jones2003abstract}.} of the STL formula $\varphi$ as input.
+It takes the syntax tree of the STL formula $\varphi$ as input.
 For an STL formula, the nodes of its syntax tree are either predicate or operator nodes.
-In addition, all the leaf nodes are predicates and all other nodes are operators.
+More specifically, all the leaf nodes are predicates and all other nodes are operators.